 - Develop

-2. Activities
+Activities

 After providing the content for each outcome, instruct the learners to do each outcome.
 For example, if you said they’d be able to “list the three steps of…” have them do that.
 Use breakout rooms, drawing tools, chat, etc. Certainly, you can include other activities as well.
-But be sure to have the students do each outcome.
+But be sure to have the students perform each outcome.

 We’ve all seen how horrible we (and others) can look online.
 These five aspects will make you look GOOD while delivering your content.